 None of the first group had twitter identities, names, or pictures.
 These nameless/faceless accounts trolled the conversation for days.
 They created straw men and shifted goal posts, claiming that we had denied that anyone was hurt.
 (No, we just denied that hundreds of youth were criminally active.)
 I saw these trolls influence the narrative.

 They circulated a video, of unknown origin.
 It showed three fights of some sort.
 The first one seems to resolve quickly, with all parties still friends.
 The second one is truly upsetting.
 It shows nearly a dozen kids assault a man and steal his bike.
 It's a terrifying scene.
 It's hard to identify the location, though.
 There's a car with an out-of-state plate.
-It may have happened that night, but the video's origins are undetermined.
 (If you have information confirming its origins, I would like to know.)

 In one 24 hour period, I was sent this video 11 times.
 I've experienced a lot of police-related trolling on social media.
 This all seemed more organized than usual.

 Despite the anonymous trolling, I could still sense that there were actual people who felt strongly that *something truly terrible* had happened at the Harbor, on a large scale.
 They were angry at being dismissed by "woke" activists, responding often snidely and aggressively.
 I was told to "please please" visit the Inner Harbor on a Memorial Day holiday, based on the assumption that I had never been in such an environment before.

 If *something terrible* had happened on a large scale, I surely wanted to know.
 The story just was not adding up at all to support it though.

 Then someone prominently took up the cause and explained what that *terrible thing* was, for many people.

 Rodricks' article didn't insist that there was a riot or even mass criminality.
 It briefly mentioned the various rumored incidents.